columbia-it/django-jsonapi-training/docs/database.md

 you'll want to use a
 ["real" database](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-DATABASE-ENGINE).

+!!!
+Note
-**N.B.** We've deprecated use of Microsoft SQL Server due to lack of support for the django database backend library.
+    We've deprecated use of Microsoft SQL Server due to lack of support for the django database backend library.
-You should use MySQL, including the AWS Aurora Serverless MySQL flavor.
+    You should use MySQL, including the AWS Aurora Serverless MySQL flavor, or Postscrypt, if you prefer.

 ## Running a local database server